pymupdf/PyMuPDF/docs/document.rst

     .. method:: del_toc_item(idx)

-      *(New in v1.17.7)*
+      * New in v1.17.7
+      * Changed in v1.18.14: no longer remove the item's text, but show it grayed-out.

       PDF only: Remove this TOC item.
-This is a high-speed method primarily meant for *disabling* items, which are pointing to deleted pages.
-Physically, the item still exists in the TOC tree, but will show an empty title and no longer point to a destination.
-So the overall TOC structure remains intact.
+This is a high-speed method, which **disables** the respective item, but leaves the overall TOC struture intact.
+Physically, the item still exists in the TOC tree, but is shown grayed-out and will no longer point to any destination.

-      This also implies that you can reassign the item to a destination when required.
+      This also implies that you can reassign the item to a new destination using :meth:`Document.set_toc_item`, when required.

       :arg int idx: the index of the item in list :meth:`Document.get_toc`.

     .. method:: set_toc_item(idx, dest_dict=None, kind=None, pno=None, uri=None, title=None, to=None, filename=None, zoom=0)

-      *(New in v1.17.7)*

-      *(Changed in v1.18.6)*
+      * New in v1.17.7
+      * Changed in v1.18.6

       PDF only: Changes the TOC item identified by its index.
 Change the item **title**, **destination**, **appearance** (color, bold, italic) or collapsing sub-items -- or to remove the item altogether.